-While the tooth shifting can be a benefit during braces treatment, it can also make treatment more challenging.
+While teeth shifting can be a benefit during braces treatment, it can also make treatment more challenging.
 Teeth that are too loose to begin with can be in danger of falling out of too much pressure is applied to them.
 That’s why it’s so important to make sure you’re not suffering from any gum disease or jaw weakness prior to getting braces or clear aligners.
 Otherwise, you may risk losing teeth.

 Challenges During Pregnancy and Braces Treatment